cthoyt/cthoyt.github.io/_posts/2025/2025-08-22-bioregistry-impact.md

 [P1547 (depends on software)](https://www.wikidata.org/wiki/Property:P1547)
 relations between them.

-Unfortunately, this workflow is still limited because it doesn't find depedent software.
+Unfortunately, this workflow is still limited because it doesn't find dependent software.
 This could be solved by doing a bulk download of PyPI and a large-scale network analysis.
 It might also be possible to extract this information from GitHub.
 However, for now, this is a good first step.